bigcode-project/bigcode-website/content/en/docs/about/the-stack.md

 toc: true
 ---

-As part of the BigCode project, we released and will maintain [The Stack](https://huggingface.co/datasets/bigcode/the-stack), a 3.1 TB dataset of permissively licensed source code in 30 programming languages.
+As part of the BigCode project, we released and will maintain [The Stack v1.1](https://huggingface.co/datasets/bigcode/the-stack), a 6.4 TB dataset of permissively licensed source code in 358 programming languages.
 One of our goals in this project is to give people agency over their source code by letting them decide whether or not it should be used to develop and evaluate LLMs, as we acknowledge that not all developers may wish to have their data used for that purpose.

 Our first step to that end was to select source code with permissive licenses, i.e. those with minimal restrictions on how the software can be copied, modified and redistributed.
 You can find the list of [selected open-source licenses below]({{< relref "#licenses" >}}).
 In addition, we are giving developers the ability to have their code removed from the dataset upon request.
 The process for submitting and enacting removal requests will keep evolving throughout the project as we receive feedback and build up more data governance tools.
 The following FAQ presents the current state of this process, as well as the planned next steps.